Tokyo & Kanagawa Prefectures

 The workshop is led by Norihiko Kamei, a flower artist with a background in ikebana and tea ceremony.
 With his guidance, participants not only craft their own piece but also choose from natural Japanese fragrance oils like yuzu, cypress, or shiso.
 The result is more than art: it’s a small sensory world of sight, touch, and scent.

-Why Try This Kitakamakura Workshop?
+Why Try This Miniature Landscape Workshop?

 • A Creative Escape Near Tokyo